 With the FAST agreement, founders and advisors can agree on how to work together, what to accomplish, and the right amount of equity compensation in a short and simple 5-pager.
 It really doesn't need to be much longer than that! or take much time (pun intended).

-The template is free to download from the Founder Institute website.
+The template is free to download from the Founder Institute website and recommended for use with Cake when issuing founder equity.

 Advisory shares vesting schedule